What Is A Townhouse? Everything You Need To Know

 A townhouse and a single-family home are considered single-family dwellings, and owners are typically expected to take care of maintenance indoors and outdoors.
 A townhouse is a combination of a single-family home and a condo.
 It’s a happy medium for certain people in the housing market.

 Townhouse owners may be responsible for less maintenance and upkeep than single-family homeowners.
-Not every townhouse is part of an HOA, but many are – and some HOAs take care of various responsibilities, like shoveling driveways or tending to the landscaping.
+Not every townhouse is part of an HOA, but many are – and some HOAs take care of various responsibilities like snow removal or tending to the landscaping.
 Owning a townhouse can be a savvy option for someone who wants the convenience of a single-family home without the responsibility of maintenance.

-Furthermore, single-family homes may be in more rural locations than townhouses.
+Single-family homes may also be in more rural locations than townhouses.
 Townhomes are often found in urban or suburban areas and tend to be newer and more recently updated than single-family homes.

 Townhomes work well for those eager to live near the city and willing to sacrifice space and privacy.
 On the other hand, single-family homes may appeal to home buyers who appreciate a little more space between themselves and their neighbors.